Simona Limontaitė: Biography

-She played for the Lithaunian chess clubs Telšiai (until 2006) and Vilniaus fortas.
+She played for the Lithuanian chess clubs Telšiai (until 2006) and Vilniaus fortas.
 With chess club Panevėžys Chess Club Simona Limontaitė participated in European Chess Club Cup in 2008.

-She is graduate of the Vilnius Gediminas Technical University.
+She is a graduate of the Vilnius Gediminas Technical University.

 Her elder brother Martynas Limontas (born 1984) is chess FIDE master (FM) and Grandmaster for solving chess problems.

 She was married, performed under the name of her husband (including in the victorious national championship in 2017).
 Since 2019, she has been performing again under her maiden name.